Welcome to SFCC!

 You cannot drop a course by simply notifying the instructor or by no longer attending.
 All hours from course drops will count as attempted hours for course repeats, determining eligibility to continue enrollment, determining eligibility to receive financial aid and scholarships, determining residence hall eligibility and determining athletic eligibility.
 It is your responsibility to notify the instructor and follow the process if you want to drop your classes.
 Click Add or Drop for more information.

-Orientation is a great tool for students who are new to SFCC as well as current students.
-Students who take advantage of Roadrunner Ready are more successful in their classes, and they learn about financial aid and scholarships, textbooks, campus resources, SFCC academic technology, and more.
+Roadrunner Ready, the SFCC Orientation Program, is a great tool for students who are new at SFCC.
+The college offers two orientation options, on-ground and online.
+Students who participate in Roadrunner Ready are prepared for academic success, having learned about campus resources, financial aid and scholarships, textbook options, SFCC academic technology, and more.

 √ Apply for graduation